Barney Gumble: Role in The Simpsons

 Barney was rescued from a tar pit by Bart's pet elephant Stampy in "Bart Gets an Elephant" and he also started a snowplowing business rivaling Homer's in "Mr. Plow".
 Barney's commercial defamed Homer, causing Homer to lose his customers.
 As revenge, Homer fooled Barney into plowing a driveway on Widow's Peak, a treacherous mountain just outside Springfield.
 When Homer saw a news report showing that Barney had become trapped in an avalanche, Homer immediately drove to the mountain and rescued Barney.
 The friends resolved their differences and agreed to work together.
 However, a heat wave hit Springfield at that exact moment, driving them both out of business.
 However, in the episodes "O Brother, Where Bart Thou?" and "Miracle on Evergreen Terrace" it is shown that Barney still drives his Plow King truck.

 After being forced to spend a sober night at Moe's Tavern serving as designated driver, Barney left town in Homer Simpson's car to, among other things, give a guest lecture at Villanova (although, by his own admission, the guest lecture could just have likely occurred on a street corner).
+He ultimately abandoned the car in New York City and returned to Springfield after a two-month absence.
 A gag in "Selma's Choice" suggests that Barney is the father of many local babies born through (presumably, paid) donation of semen and the resulting artificial insemination.

 Barney made a documentary film about his life as an alcoholic, titled Pukahontas.
 It won the top prize at the Springfield Film Festival.
-He was ready to quit drinking after winning the Festival, but unfortunately, the prize he received was a lifetime supply of Duff Beer.
+He was ready to quit drinking after winning the Festival, but the prize he received was a lifetime supply of Duff Beer.
 In "Deep Space Homer", Barney trained to become an astronaut for NASA.
 Under their alcohol-ban, he quickly regained his balance and diction and was quite appropriately selected to fly with Buzz Aldrin.
 However, he reverted to his old ways when he was presented with a bottle of non-alcoholic champagne.
 Barney served in the United States Navy Reserve as a submariner on the USS Jebediah, alongside his mother, in "Simpson Tide".

 In "Days of Wine and D'oh'ses", after watching a video of his drunken antics at his birthday party, Barney resolves to get sober.
 He attends Alcoholics Anonymous meetings, cleans up his appearance, and attends helicopter-flying lessons.
+He remains sober by the episode's end, though his alcoholism is replaced by an unhealthy dependence on coffee.
 It was revealed in the fourteenth season episode "I'm Spelling as Fast as I Can" that he had relapsed.